ethanlipson/DensityMap/README.md

 # DensityMap

 DensityMap is a class that stores a 3D array of unsigned bytes between 0 and 255 (inclusive) and allows them to be displayed using OpenGL.
+It was developed for the Columbia Open Source Ultrasound Project, which aims to create affordable ultrasound for families across the globe.
+Specifically, this library was used to display ultrasound data collected in real time at a high resolution.

 ## Methods